-I am an assistant professor of Computer Science at ETH Zürich.
-I lead the SPY Lab, and am a member of the Information Security Institute and of ZISC, and an associated faculty of the ETHZ AI Center.
+I am an assistant professor of Computer Science at ETH Zürich where I lead the SPY Lab.

 My research interests lie in Computer Security, Machine Learning and Cryptography.
 In my current work, I study the worst-case behavior of Deep Learning systems from an adversarial perspective, to understand and mitigate long-term threats to the safety and privacy of users.